-7.1.1 Does the Institute conduct a Green Audit of its campus and facilities?

-The institute is concern about the greenery and environment of the campus

-- A committee of environment awareness works towards the greenery of the institution. - Tree plantation, is done every year by NCC/NSS. - Garden development IS done is the college by NSS volunteer. - Clearing and cleaning of weeds, grass is done by students, volunteers of NSS, Cadets of NCC.

-- Clarity and cleaning of ground, garden is monitored and also done by Principal himself, NSS programmed officer, NCC care taker and also by other faculties themselves.

-- 7.1.2 What are the initiatives taken by the college to make the campus eco-friendly?

-- Energy conservation:

-- Though the college has no formal method for energy conservation, but informal ways are adapted by every staff of the college., To specify, the college a staff is particular to putting off the power supply of fans, lights etc, before leaving the room.

-- The water pump is also used only as per requirement, keeping in view that water is not wasted.

-- IT has been planned out to use the solar energy to conserve electricity.

-- Use of renewable energy.

-- Renewable energy is not used.

-- Water harvesting

-- The implementation of water harvesting has been proposed and the proposal is sanctioned.

-- Check dam construction

-- No check dam construction done.

-- Efforts for Carbon neutrality.
+- 7.1.1 Does the Institute conduct a Green Audit of its campus and facilities? - Ans The institute is concern about the greenery and environment of the campus - A committee of environment awareness works towards the greenery of the institution. - Tree plantation, is done every year by NCC/NSS. - Garden development is done is the college by NSS volunteer. - Clearing and cleaning of weeds, grass is done by students, volunteers of NSS, Cadets of NCC. - Clarity and cleaning of ground, garden is monitored and also done by Principal himself, NSS programmed officer, NCC care taker and also by other faculties themselves. - A cleanliness cell and environment cell is working is the college to minor the environment concern. - 7.1.2 What are the initiatives taken by the college to make the campus eco-friendly? - Energy conservation: - Though the college has no formal method for energy conservation, but informal ways are adapted by every staff of the college., To specify, the college a staff is particular to putting off the power supply of fans, lights etc, before leaving the room. - The water pump is also used only as per requirement, keeping in view that water is not wasted. - IT has been planned out to use the solar energy to conserve electricity. - Use of renewable energy. - Renewable energy is not used. - Water harvesting - The implementation of water harvesting has been proposed and the proposal is sanctioned. - Check dam construction - No check dam construction done. - Efforts for Carbon neutrality. - None.

-- None.